Wakestock (Canada)

-The Wakestock Action Sports and Music Festival is a wakeboarding contest and Canada's largest action sports and music festival.
-It is held in Ontario, Canada on the Toronto Islands, Toronto, Ontario.
-The name Wakestock refers to the famous outdoor music festival Woodstock.
+The Wakestock Action Sports and Music Festival was a wakeboarding contest and Canada's largest action sports and music festival.

 History

 Wakestock was born out of Bala, Ontario.

 In 2005, the festival was moved to Toronto Islands from August 11–14.
 Each year the wakeboard competition is accompanied by a music festival.
 There are several stages with different bands playing throughout day.

 There are also other attractions—in 2005 there was a skatepark set up for anyone with a skateboard.
 There was a Pro Freestyle motocross demonstration as well as a rail competition set up for wakeboarders.
 There are also separate designated alcohol serving areas because the entire festival is for all ages.